Prime Q275 80mm Square Alloy Steel Billet

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-Q: What is the chemical composition of steel billets?
+- Q: What is the typical impact strength of a steel billet?

-Q: How are steel billets used in the production of structural components?
+- Q: How are steel billets used in the manufacturing of electrical transmission equipment?

-Q: How do steel billets contribute to the overall safety of a product?
+- Q: How do steel billets contribute to the manufacturing of telecommunications equipment?

 Send your message to us